hanatos/vkdt/src/pipe/modules/draw/readme.md

 block template to the graph (see `data/blocks/draw.cfg` and the *insert block..* button in the pipeline configuration tab in darkroom mode).

+for the impatient, there are also two examples in the repository:
+`examples/draw.cfg` and `examples/draw-guided.cfg`. be sure to copy a `test.cr2` file into the `examples/` directory before testing.

 this block also contains a guided filter blur for edge-adaptive smoothing of the resulting mask.